dedalusj/apt-golang-s3/README.md

 This project is an attempt to address those limitations.

 ## TL;DR
-1. Build the binary `$ go build -o apt-golang-s3 main.go`
+1. Build the binary `$ make build`
-1. Install the binary `$ sudo cp apt-golang-s3 /usr/lib/apt/methods/s3`
+1. Install the binary `$ sudo cp s3 /usr/lib/apt/methods/s3`
 1. Add your s3 based source to a package list `$ echo "deb s3://access-key:access-secret@s3.amazonaws.com/private-repo-bucket stable main" > /etc/apt/sources.list.d/private-repo.list`
 1. Update and install packages `$ sudo apt-get update && sudo apt-get install your-private-package`

 ## Building the go program

-There is an included Dockerfile to setup an environment for building the binary in a sandboxed environment:
+There is an included Dockerfile to set up an environment for building the binary in a sandbox environment:

 ```
 $ ls